Calculating eigenvectors in max-algebra by mutation-sunflower method: Mutation--sunflower method for calculating max--eigenvectors

-Moreover, mutation-sunflower matrices that are associated to critical circuits from the same component of connectivity of $C(A)$ have a common scaled principal-sunflower max-eigenvector. \end{thm} \begin{proof} Let $g_i$ be a column of $\Delta(A)$, where $i\in N_C(A)$ and let $r$ be a number of components of connectivity of $C(A)$ (according to construction of $\Delta(A)$, $g_{ii}=1$).
+Moreover, all possible mutation-sunflower matrices that are associated to critical circuits from the same component of connectivity of $C(A)$ have a common scaled principal-sunflower max-eigenvector. \end{thm} \begin{proof} Let $g_i$ be the $i$-th column of $\Delta(A)$, where $i\in N_C(A)$, and let $r$ be the number of components of connectivity of $C(A)$ (according to construction of $\Delta(A)$, $g_{ii}=1$).
 Then there is $1\le s\le r$ such that $i$ is a node in a critical circuit $\mathcal{C}_s$.
 We show that $g_i$ is a max-eigenvector (and also a classical eigenvector) of a mutation-sunflower matrix $A_s^*$ corresponding to $\mathcal{C}_s$ (since there may be several mutation-sunflower matrices related to $\mathcal{C}_s$, $A_s^*$ could be any of them).
 Since $A_s^*\le A$, we have $A_s^*\otimes g_i\le A\otimes g_i=g_i$ and therefore the following inequalities hold: